-What fabric you choose for your sofa matters as much as the size, shape and cushion choice (we might actually say it matters more!).
+What fabric you choose for your custom sofa matters as much as the size, shape and cushion choice (we might actually say it matters more!).
 Here we’ll detail our top choices for the best sofa fabrics to help you ensure your sofa meets all your comfort and practicality needs.

 Shop the look: Modern Sofa in Azul Ticking Stripe

 Sofa Fabric 1: Cotton

 Cotton is a natural fiber that is a sofa staple for sofas for several practical reasons.
 First, cotton is among the most cost-efficient options around – always a plus.
 Second, cotton takes patterns and colors well, making it highly versatile.
 From crisp white to deep indigo, leopard print to cabana stripe, cotton comes in a nearly endless array of colors and patterns.
 Lastly, cotton resists fading, which is key if your sofa will be in direct sunlight.

 The downside of cotton is that it is susceptible to stains, so we recommend getting any cotton sofa professionally treated before you bring it home to keep it looking fresh.
 Or, opt for an intricate pattern whose stain resistance lies in the sheer fact that it’s an expert concealer.

 Shop the look: Slipcover Sectional in Husk Linen

 Linen has a slightly looser weave than cotton, giving it that characteristic texture that can range from smoothly and lustrous to chunky and nubby.
 The tricky thing about linen is that – like linen clothing – it can wrinkle and stain fairly easily.
 That’s why performance linen is our go-to choice for sofas that need to stand up to high traffic.
 If you’ve got kids or pets (or any messy ice cream eaters in your household), performance linen is a great durable fabric option for you.
 It is a more structured fabric than regular linen, so it holds its shape well while still feeling soft and comfortable.